 My Queer lens is also intersectional.
 In other words, working to shift the cultural locus of power by prioritizing Black lives, Indigenous folks, and People of Colour.
 It’s long past time to decolonize spirituality.

-And I work from the assumption that any valid spirituality must include the experiences of neurodiversity and people living with visible and invisible disabilities.
+And I work from the assumption that any valid spirituality must radically include the experiences of neurodiversity, and people living with visible and/or invisible disabilities.

 Embracing the weird

 Finally, when I say “Queer spirituality”, I recognize that all spiritual experiences feel a bit weird, odd, peculiar, strange (aka queer) at first.
 It’s often hard to know who to talk to when we’ve had mystical experiences, extra-sensory visions, psychedelic trips, mysterious dreams, spiritual encounters, or enter altered states of consciousness.
 In fact, spirituality can feel so strange that it’s often difficult to integrate back into “ordinary” life.

 No matter how you’ve experienced (or not experienced) “spiritual stuff” is 100% valid, and I’m here to help you make sense of it.
 Don’t worry, I’m no stranger to strange.